-For the Potts model with two labels a polynomial-time optimal solution of the MRF problem can be computed by solving a minimum s-t-cut [15].
-For more than two labels, the problem is NP-hard [5].
+For the Potts model with two labels a polynomial-time optimal solution of the MRF problem can be computed by solving a minimum s-t-cut (Greig et al. 1989).
+For more than two labels, the problem is NP-hard (Boykov et al. 2001).
 Therefore, efficient algorithms only allow for approximate solutions with corresponding optimality bounds with respect to the global optimum.
 Several inference algorithms exist to compute such approximations: